bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:11:11

 There was a lot of stuff that was like, it could be seen as either incompetence or sketchy.
-This is around the time where Mike Hearn was also around and known, I don't know if it's true or not, as the guy who put the backdoor on Gmail.
+This is around the time when Mike Hearn was also around and known, I don't know if it's true or not, as the guy who put the backdoor on Gmail.
-I'm not going to get into it because like the point of this pod is not to create drama, to put any of the guests in any position where they don't want to be.
+I'm not going to get into it because like the point of this pod is not to create drama, or to put any of the guests in any position where they don't want to be.
-You know, and this history is very complex, long and unclear as well.
+You know, and this history is very complex, long, and unclear as well.
 We're not here to discuss that on specifics.
 It's not the point.
-It's just to sort of like give a picture to people that don't know, like that the story on this is not like your traditional sort of like open source project where, you know, there is a core amount of people and some people actually like have the literal power to decide what goes in the next release, you know, it's a much more complex and fluid system, right?
+It's just to sort of like give a picture to people that don't know, like that the story on this is not like your traditional sort of like open source project where, you know, there is a core amount of people and some people actually like to have the literal power to decide what goes in the next release, you know, it's a much more complex and fluid system, right?

 Sjors Provoost: 00:11:59

-Yeah, in the beginning, I'm guessing it was more like a normal open source project and it started evolving to the point where developers realized they can't just unilaterally change things.
+Yeah, in the beginning, I'm guessing it was more like a normal open-source project and it started evolving to the point where developers realized they couldn't just unilaterally change things.

 ## Modern Bitcoin development